top of page

 For more information regarding the major objectives for each of these three projects, view the August 2021 Magnetic Island Reef Community Action Plan Press Release.

-For more information on the Our World Heritage Island project contact: Gemma Wickens at MaggieCommunity@outlook.com.au
+For more information on the Our World Heritage Island project contact: Ankio Papp at misdp.coord@gmail.com

 For more information on the funding of this project, visit our 'About' page.